cosmos/ibc/spec/core/ics-032-multi-hop/README.md

 ## Synopsis

-This document describes a standard for IBC multi-hop routing.
-Multi-hop routing specifies a way to route messages across a path of IBC enabled blockchains utilizing multiple pre-existing IBC connections.
+This document describes a standard for multi-hop IBC channels.
+Multi-hop channels specifies a way to route messages across a path of IBC enabled blockchains utilizing multiple pre-existing IBC connections.

 ### Motivation